-Mead is a very small town located in the state of Colorado.
-With a population of 6,244 people and just one neighborhood, Mead is the 94th largest community in Colorado.
-Much of the housing stock in Mead was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Mead economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Mead, where the median household income is $120,532.00.
+Mead is a somewhat small town located in the state of Colorado.
+With a population of 6,450 people and just one neighborhood, Mead is the 94th largest community in Colorado.
+Mead has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Mead, where the median household income is $116,074.00.

 Housing costs in Mead are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some towns, Mead isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mead are a mix of both white- and blue-collar jobs.
 Overall, Mead is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Mead who work in office and administrative support (13.48%), management occupations (13.19%), and business and financial occupations (8.70%).
+There are especially a lot of people living in Mead who work in office and administrative support (12.43%), management occupations (11.09%), and food service (9.88%).

 Also of interest is that Mead has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 18.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Mead telecommute to their jobs.
+Overall, about 17.55% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Mead is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mead really has some of the features that families look for when choosing a good community to raise children.
 Is Mead perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.